Jatan-Kumar/Applications/README.md

 # Applications
 This repository, entails the applications i have built while working in the Software Development Industry.
-Mosst web apps were built with React.js, HTML5, CSS3, Material UI, Styled Components.
+Most web apps were built with React.js, HTML5, CSS3, Material UI and Styled Components.

 ## Deployed Applications That i Have Built from Scratch.